thumblemonks/riot/README.markdown

 ### Using assertion macros

-Macros greatly simplify a lot of assertions by capturing common practises, e.g. comparing some value using the `==` operator.
+Macros greatly simplify a lot of assertions by capturing common practices, e.g. comparing some value using the `==` operator.
 They work by calling the macro method on the return value of `asserts`: